 Toothbrush, toothpaste, comb and/or hairbrush, deodorant, body lotion, shampoo, shower gel, wet and dry wipes, face cream, and towel.
 Take with you also some beauty products, concealer, mascara, lip gloss, something soft, that can give you a fresh look after giving birth.

 My recommendation for you is to sleep after this exhausting moment, to get your strength back.
-At some point, I suppose you will have visits, so freshen up yourself a little bit will make you feel good.
+At some point, I suppose you will have visits, so freshening up yourself a little bit will make you feel good.

 I love flowers; they always bring joy to my eyes and peace to my soul.
 So I brought some flowers with me to the hospital.
-I thought that in those intense moments, I would need all the help in the world to get trough.
+I thought that in those intense moments, I would need all the help in the world to get through.
 And it turned out I wasn’t wrong.

 I remember moments when I was looking at a lilac flower and an ivy plant and reminding myself about breathing, and the moments I was preparing for the event.
 It brought me a sense of calm and grounding.